Bijou Theater (Chicago): Ownership

 The Bijou Theater was owned and operated by American pornographer Steven Toushin.
+Toushin was put in charge of the Bijou in 1970 with the venue eventually showing gay films exclusively in 1978.
+He has had several legal bouts and disputes with law enforcement over the years, including a conviction for tax evasion in the late 1980's and a number of obscenity indictments.
 In 1989, at the Adult Video Awards show in Las Vegas Toushin received (while he was in prison) the Reuben Sturman Award "For Legal Battles on Behalf of the Adult Industry".
 In 2007, at the GayVN award show in San Francisco, Toushin was awarded the "Life Time Achievement Award" from the Gay Adult Industry.
 He is the 3rd person to ever receive this honor.
 In the June 2008 AVN (Adult Video News) magazine's 25th anniversary edition Toushin was acknowledged as one of the 25 pioneers who developed the Gay/bi Adult Film Industry.
 Toushin was inducted into the Founders Branch of the Adult Video News Hall of Fame at the 2009 AVN Award Show in Las Vegas, Nevada.
 Other Founders include Phil Harvey and Larry Flynt.

+Controversy

+Jeffrey Dahmer frequented the Bijou Theater and Jeremiah Weinberger, a theater customer service representative, was one of his murder victims.
+During the Dahmer trials, many gay establishments, such as bathhouses and gay clubs, were left vacant or less busy than usual due to the gruesome details of these murders and fears from the community of falling victim.

+In January and February 1975, the theater showed the controversial gay pornographic feature film, Him by Ed D. Louie, which focused on a young man with a sexual fixation on Jesus Christ.
+As of 2025, no copy of the film has been found and it is now classified as a lost film, with some claiming that it was a hoax.

+On September 21, 1976, co-owner Paul Gonsky was murdered by Frank Schweihs, a criminal who often robbed pornography stores in the Old Town neighborhood.